finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 <a name="generateConfigurationRecipe"></a>
 # **generateConfigurationRecipe**
-> ConfigurationRecipe generateConfigurationRecipe(scope, code, request)
+> ConfigurationRecipe generateConfigurationRecipe(scope, code, createRecipeRequest)

 [EXPERIMENTAL] Generates a recipe sufficient to perform valuations for the given portfolio.